hrpan/tetris_mcts/README.md

 See the agent in action [here](https://www.youtube.com/watch?v=EALo2GfZuYU)!

 (Warning: Codes are a hot mess riddled with inconsistent styles and unclear namings, read them at your own risk.)

 (Warning2: I have been experimenting a lot of things lately, so some of the features may not work properly.
-If you intend to reproduce my earlier results make sure you check out my previous commits.)
+If you intend to reproduce my earlier results, make sure you check out my previous commits.)

 ## Major update